HalFrgrd/SplitKeyboard/README.md

     Here you can use `#define USE_SERIAL` or `#define USE_I2C`
   * /lets_split/keymaps/copyanotherkeymapfolder/keymap.c

     This is where you get to define all the layers you will have on your keyboard and what all the keys do.
+Read the [documentation](https://docs.qmk.fm/) if you haven't as this explains how to make a good keymap.
+Also there is an active subreddit [r/olkb](https://www.reddit.com/r/olkb/) if you have more questions.
   * /lets_split/rev2/config.h

-    Edit the `#define MANUFACTURER` and other definitions to whatever you like `#define MATRIX_ROWS` should be the number of total rows. e.g. 5 in the left and 7 in right would mean `#define MATRIX_ROWS 12`
+    Edit the `#define MANUFACTURER` and other definitions to whatever you like.

+    `#define MATRIX_ROWS` should be the number of total rows. e.g. 5 in the left and 7 in right would mean `#define MATRIX_ROWS 12`

     `#define MATRIX_COLUMNS` should be the number of total columns. e.g. 6 in the left and 7 in right would mean `#define MATRIX_COLUMNS 13`

     I used seperate pins in each half so when I built the firmware for the left side I would uncomment the first two lines and comment the last two: